J.P. Ducro IV

 J.P.
 Ducro is a fifth-generation funeral director/embalmer with his family business.
 A Certified Pre-Planning Consultant and member of the Academy of Professional Funeral Service Practice, he is the President of Ducro Services and co-owner along with his mother, Sue.
 A 1992 graduate of Miami University, Oxford, OH, he then earned his degree in Mortuary Science from the Pittsburgh Institute of Mortuary Science in 1994.

 Devoted to the community and the families of Ashtabula County, he has been honored to help in their time of need.
 J.P. has served as Ashtabula City Council President and is currently serving Ashtabula County as one of its three Ashtabula County Commissioners, while assisting at the funeral home as time allows.
 His service to the community has included the Ashtabula Elks, Ashtabula Area Chamber of Commerce, Leadership Ashtabula County, and the Ashtabula/Harbor/Lakeside Alumni Association to name a few.

-He is grateful for his wonderful and professional staff that allows him the freedom and flexibility to do so, as well as for the support of his mother, wife Peggy, and daughters, MaryCate, Lizzie, and Sara.
+He is grateful for his wonderful and professional staff that allows him the freedom and flexibility to do so, as well as for the support of his mother, wife Peggy, and daughters, MaryCate, Lizzie, Sara, and Anna.

 Sue Curtis Ducro

 Sue Curtis Ducro, psychologist and funeral director, having focused on educational and developmental issues, has worked with the court, schools, and as a lecturer at several Kent State University campuses in addition to bereavement and grief support programs and issues.